roshank231/optest/README.md

 ### This project is just a mod of the Orginal addon you  can find here: [OnePace addon](https://github.com/fedew04/OnePaceStremio)

-This addon integrates One Piece KAI episodes to fill in missing sections in One Pace, specifically for the Jaya Arc, Arabasta Arc, Skypiea Arc, and Water 7.
+This addon integrates One Piece KAI episodes to fill in missing sections in One Pace, specifically for the Arabasta Arc, Skypiea Arc, and Water 7.
 Once installed on your Stremio account, the addon will sync across all platforms.

 ### Important Notes: